Protest Montgomery Property Tax - Reduction from Lawsuits $6 MM / Year

 Montgomery County Taxpayer Value Reduction from Judicial Appeals

-The wealthy taxpayers of Montgomery County received a true boon in 2023 when $340 million was reduced in taxable value.
+The wealthy taxpayers of Montgomery County received a true boon in 2024 when $300 million was reduced in taxable value.
 Most of these properties had already received a lower value at the formal stage, meaning these judicial appeals savings were just icing on the cake.
-This is $10 million lower than the all-time high of $350 million from 2019.
-2023 still ranks as the second-highest value cut ever and seems to be a sign of things to come.
-The biggest beneficiary of the value cuts was multi family homes, with $180 million and commercial properties with $110 million.
+This is $50 million lower than the all-time high of $350 million from 2019.
+2024 still ranks as the third-highest value cut ever and seems to be a sign of things to come.
+The biggest beneficiary of the value cuts was commercial properties, with $190 million and apartments with $60 million.

 Tax Savings From Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.